Impedance Calculations and Control in Altium Designer

 The impedance of the traces in your PCB depends on their geometry, material, and arrangement.
 Their configuration within the board also affects the impedance seen by signals in your traces.
 Edge-coupled, embedded, and offset trace arrangements all have variations in their impedance values, and you’ll need design software that can account for the impedance of these different geometries.

 A number of equations are used to define and calculate various design parameters in PCBs, just like any other area of engineering.
-These equations must account for everything from the substrate dielectric properties to the geometry of your traces.
+These equations must account for everything from the substrate dielectric properties to the thickness of layers and geometry of your traces.
 No one has time to memorize every single impedance formula for traces in a PCB.
 Instead, great design software will allow you to incorporate these calculations as part of your design rules.